BioroboticsLab/bee_view/README.md

 * Cython (only needed if building from source)

 ### Windows
-A precompiled .pyd file for Windows 10 64 bit can be found TODO [here](in the folder api\build).
+A precompiled .pyd file for Windows 10 64 bit can be found [here](api/build/lib.win-amd64-3.6/beeview.cp36-win_amd64.pyd).
 Either place the .pyd file and the .dlls in the same folder as your python script or add them to your PATH variable.
 Then simply use `import beeview` to use the package.

 ### Linux
 TODO